First Time Renting a Car in Dubai, Complete Guide (2026)

 Some residential buildings have visitor parking fees

-[CALLOUT] First-timer tip: Download the Parkin app on day one.
-It shows paid zones, lets you pay from your phone, and reminds you before time expires.
-Most first-time renters get their first fine because they didn't realise they were in a paid zone.
+First-timer tip: Download the Parkin app on day one.
+It shows paid zones, lets you pay from your phone, and warns you before your time runs out.
+Most first-time renters get their first fine simply because they didn't realise they were in a paid zone.

-[P] (answer-first) Traffic fines in Dubai are automated — cameras enforce most violations and the fine is sent by SMS.
-Fines register to the vehicle, so the rental company receives them after return and deducts them from your deposit at the actual amount, no markup.
+Traffic fines in Dubai are automated — cameras enforce most violations and the fine is sent by SMS.
+Fines register to the vehicle, so the rental company receives them after the car is returned and deducts the actual amount from your deposit, with no markup.

 Fines register to the vehicle, not the driver